University of Cambridge School of Clinical Medicine.

 Andrew Priest studied Natural Sciences at Cambridge before completing his doctorate in Condensed Matter Physics in Oxford.
 He trained in Medical Physics at Addenbrooke’s Hospital, while taking an MSc in (Medical) Radiation Physics.
 He then worked in MR imaging (and spectroscopy) at UCL Hospitals (London) and at Hamburg-Eppendorf University Hospital (Germany), before returning to Cambridge University Hospitals in 2006 and gaining HCPC registration as a Clinical Scientist.
 In addition to his support for the clinical MRI service, he works mainly in translational research, focussing on the development and clinical application of new MRI methods.
 His current research interests include vascular imaging (non-contrast-enhanced MR angiography & venography, MR direct thrombus imaging) and functional imaging techniques in oncology (especially advanced diffusion imaging and DCE-MRI).
 Andrew supervises and supports the training of both trainee clinical scientists and PhD students.

-Prof David Lomas, Dr Tristan Barrett, Dr Ferdia Gallagher and Dr Martin Graves.
+Prof David Lomas, Dr Tristan Barrett, Professor Ferdia Gallagher and Dr Martin Graves.

 Top 5 publications: